nishh-08/url-shortener/README.md

 # LinkSnap

-LinkSnap is a full-stack URL shortener with an integrated analytics dashboard that allows users to create, share, and track shortened links in real time.
+LinkSnap is a full-stack URL shortener with an integrated analytics dashboard and QR code generation, enabling users to create, share, and track shortened links in real time.

 ---